Migration to the Ex Libris Identity Service

 - Patron login to Discovery, including Primo, Primo VE, and Summon over Alma,

 - SIP2/NCIP/REST API Authentication (for authenticating with other library systems, i.e. resource sharing scenarios).
+Note that migration of passwords will occur only when logging in via the user interface.

 Do we have to use the new Ex Libris Identity Service?